TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 Build dependencies for MariaDB are also required and can be installed with:
 `apt-get build-dep mariadb-server`

 Next, clone the TileDB-MariaDB repository with the desired release tag located [here](https://github.com/TileDB-Inc/TileDB-MariaDB/releases/tag/0.7.0).
 This package will be built as part of the MariaDB Embedded build process.
-The current recommended version is 0.7.0.
+The current recommended version is `0.7.0`.

 Now you can clone the MariaDB repository.
 Note that specific versions are required for compatability.
-Currently, we recommend MyTile 0.7.0 is built with MariaDB v10.4.17.
+Currently, we recommend MyTile `0.7.0` is built with MariaDB `10.4.17`.
 You can find the specified tagged release [here](https://github.com/MariaDB/server/tree/mariadb-10.4.17)

 A symbolic link to the MyTile directory must be setup in order for it to be pulled in to the MariaDB build.
-Inside the MariaDB code directory, we create the link under the storage directory.
-For example, if you cloned the MyTile repository above to /tmp/TileDB-MariaDB, run the following commands
+Inside the MariaDB code directory, we create the link under the `storage` directory.
+For example, if you cloned the MyTile repository above to `/tmp/TileDB-MariaDB`, run the following commands
 ```
 cd mariadb-10.4.17/storage/
 ln -s /tmp/TileDB-MariaDB mytile